-- This extraordinary curriculum is designed to strengthen the faith of Christian believers and help them be more effective witnesses for their faith.
+- This extraordinary curriculum is designed to strengthen the faith of Christian believers and help them be more effective witnesses.
 It covers a wide range of relevant and important topics.
 It provides teachers with a complete preparation and presentation manual.
 It also offers individuals the option of using the material for self-instruction.

 - It was written by experts and experienced teachers in the fields of philosophy, theology, and apologetics: Dr. Richard Knopp (MA, MDiv, PhD) and Dr. Zach Breitenbach (MBA, MA, PhD).

-- Rich is the Room For Doubt Program Director and Professor of Philosophy & Christian Apologetics at Lincoln Christian University.
+- Rich is the Room For Doubt Director and Professor Emeritus of Philosophy & Christian Apologetics at Lincoln Christian University.

-- Zach is the Room For Doubt Associate Director and Adjunct Professor at Lincoln Christian University.
+- Zach is a former Room For Doubt Associate Director and currently Youth Worldview Director at Connection Pointe Christian Church in Brownsburg, Indiana.

-- Each lesson is independent of others, so you can choose whichever ones you want in whatever order you want.
+- Lessons are independent of other lessons, so you can choose whichever ones you want in whatever order you want.

-- Each lesson is versatile and designed to be used either (1) by teachers or (2) by individuals for self-instruction.
+- Lessons are versatile and designed to be used either (1) by teachers or (2) by individuals for self-instruction.

 - Each lesson provides everything you need:

-- “Hidden text” notes in one Microsoft Word document that provide detailed explanations and answers for the fill-in blanks.
-PDF’s with, and without, hidden text are also provided.
+- Lesson outlines for teachers. (“Hidden text” notes in Microsoft Word provide detailed explanations and answers for the fill-in blanks.
+PDF’s with, and without, hidden text are also provided.)

 - Links to online recommended videos and other resources.